Jiboxiake/gfe_driver_sigmod2025/README.md

 in the library codes (e.g. teseo.**6**, stinger**3**) are unrelated to the versions of the systems evaluated, they were only used internally for development purposes.

-The database `output_results.sqlite3` will contain the final results.
-Refer to [this repository](https://github.com/whatsthecraic/gfe_notebooks) to see how to load and inspect the data within Jupyter notebooks.
-In our paper  "GTX: A  Write-Optimized Latch-free Graph Data System with Transactional Support", we did not use the notebook but generated the figures directly from the experiment output.
-All scripts of running the experiments mentioned in the paper can be found at [/scripts/] .
-We also implemented a mixed workload of updates and transactional single edge reads but did not include it in the paper.
-It is implemented as a variance of the update experiment and can be found at [/experiment/details/].